Kirari04/videocms/README.md

 ### Alpha

-The Alpha image contains the latest code with the full funtionallity.<br>
+The Alpha image contains the latest code with the full api funtionallity.<br>
 Deploy with docker: `docker run -p 3000:3000 kirari04/videocms:alpha` <br>

 ## Images For Arm64 CPU's Like Raspberry Pi

 just use the same images like before just add `_arm64` to the end of the tag. <br>
-Here some examples
+Here some examples:

 ```
 docker run -p 3000:3000 kirari04/videocms:alpha_arm64